apache/maven-site/content/markdown/project-roles.md

 ### Users

 People who use Maven and have joined the community.
 This includes people who have:
-* Submitted a bug report
+* Submitted a bug report,
-* Asked a question on the [Maven user list][2]
+* Asked a question on the [Maven user list][2],
 * Joined one of the other Maven user communities.

-We hope your bug report has received some attention, if it hasn't why don't you see if you can fix the issue yourself and submit a patch?
+We hope your bug report has received some attention.
+If it hasn't, why don't you see if you can fix the issue yourself and submit a patch?

-We hope your question was answered, if it hasn't think of all the other users who's questions sit unanswered, how many of them do you know an answer for (even if only a partial answer)?
+We hope your question was answered.
+If it hasn't, think of all the other users who's questions sit unanswered, how many of them do you know an answer for (even if only a partial answer)?
 Why don't you respond to their questions with the